 Our Continuing Education Programs

-The RN-Coder Network provides contnuing education for RN-Coder Basic Training, RN-Auditor Compliance Institute, and RN-Coder ICD10 Academy training for Registered Nurses, physicians, and other clinical professionals in correct coding.
+Since 2001 the RN-Coder Network has provided continuing education for RN-Coder Basic Training, RN-Auditor Compliance Institute, and RN-Coder ICD10 Academy training for Registered Nurses, physicians, and other clinical professionals in correct coding.
 All CE programs available online 24/7 too!
 Self-paced, no time limits, ready when you are.